 Marina La Palma – Ridi Ridi (1985)

-+ EM about folklore and Classical music as inspiration for poetry
++ EM on folklore and classical music as inspiration for poetry

 Filippo Tommaso Marinetti – Dune (1914, recorded 1935)